-If you’re interested in snorkeling at Hanauma Bay, start your day here.
-(Here’s a money saving and crowd prevention tip: it is highly possible that you can enter for free if you arrive before 7am.
-Hardly anyone will be there either so the water should be relatively clear without all the sand stirred up by loads of people.
-If you arrive around 9am to 10am, chances are the parking lot will already be full.)
+<Potential add on: If you’re interested in snorkeling at Hanauma Bay, start your day here.
 You can spend as little or as much time as you like in beautiful Hanauma Bay.
-Bring a towel and change of dry clothing to be comfortable for the rest of the day of sightseeing.
-(There are freshwater, outdoor showers plus changing areas in the bathhouses.) ** Special Note: Hanauma Bay is closed on Tuesdays, so adjust your personal itinerary accordingly.
+Bring a towel and consider bringing a change of dry clothing for the rest of the day of sightseeing.
+(There are freshwater, outdoor showers.)

-After you’ve seen Hanauma Bay, carry on onto Kalaniana’ole Highway (Hwy 72) heading north and east to enjoy the following highlights:
+After Hanauma Bay, carry on onto Kalaniana’ole Highway (Hwy 72) heading north and east to enjoy the following highlights:

 – Koko Head Crater (on your left as you are heading north and east on Highway 72)

 – Take in the views and action of Halona Blowhole.